-CELLINK GELMACELLINK GelMA inks are derived from porcine gelatin and enhanced through the incorporation of methacrylate groups to facilitate their crosslinking.
+CELLINK GelMACELLINK GelMA inks are derived from porcine gelatin and enhanced through the incorporation of methacrylate groups to facilitate their crosslinking.
 Compared to non-modified gelatin, gelatin methacryloyl retains its shape at physiological temperature and conditions.
-CELLINK GelMA inks have shear thinning behaviour and exhibit excellent printability through a wide range of nozzle diameters with an unparalleled ability to form filaments at low pressures.
+CELLINK GelMA bionks are shear thinning and have excellent printability through a wide range of nozzle diameters with an unparalleled ability to form filaments at low pressures.
 Available as both sterile powders or ready to print formulations.
-Inquire today for a free sample!
+Ask today for a free sample!

-This diagram displays the printability behaviour and characteristics of CELLINK® GelMA, when being printed with a 27G conical tip at room temperature (approx. 23.4°C).
-The different lines correspond to different printing pressures, as indicated by the colours in the legend.
+This diagram shows the printability and properties of CELLINK GelMA, printed with a 27G conical tip at room temperature (around 23.4° C).
+The different lines correspond to different printing pressures as indicated by the colors in the legend.